rails/rails/guides/source/getting_started.md

 $ cd blog
 ```

-The `blog` directory will have a number of generated files and folders that make
+The `blog` directory will have several generated files and folders that make
 up the structure of a Rails application.
 Most of the work in this tutorial will
 happen in the `app` folder, but here's a basic rundown on the function of each
 of the files and folders that Rails creates by default: